SAP-samples/teched2025-DA260/exercises/ex1/README.md

 ## Step 30

 Next will come the fact filter dialog.
 Here, you can set the filter for fact deletion; all records where the specified dimension value(s) are checked.
-This gives you are option to delete specific records matching the specified filter pattern.
+This gives you the option to delete specific records matching the specified filter pattern.
 By default, all dimension members of the first dimension in the list are checked and this will delete all fact from the table.

 Click **OK**.